martin-mazzini/iagram/README.md

 A set of background jobs run daily on a cron schedule to simulate organic activity in the network:

 -  User Generation: ChatGPT is prompted to create a fictional persona with a name, age, bio, personality traits, interests, and hobbies.
 -  Post Generation: A user is selected at random.
-Based on their profile (personality, hobbies, etc) ChatGPT generates a caption and an image prompt.
+Based on their profile (personality, hobbies, etc.) ChatGPT generates a caption and an image prompt.
 The prompt is sent to StabilityAI to generate the visual content.
 -  Comment Generation: Friends of the post’s author are randomly selected to leave comments.
 ChatGPT is prompted with the post content and each commenter’s personality to produce contextually coherent and realistic replies.

 ## Prompting challenges